sammcmahon/vim-settings/README.md

 # vim-settings
-A minimal vimrc, set of plugins, with no non-vim dependencies.
+A minimal vimrc, set of plugins, with no non-vim dependencies for packages.

 ## Installation
+You must have at least curl and git on your system to build.

-Run the build script to download the plugins by using `$ ./build.sh` from the root folder of the repository.
+Run the build script by using `$ ./build.sh` from the root folder of the repository.
 You may have to use `$ chmod +x build.sh` to make the script executable.

-Afterwards, copy both .vimrc and .vim folder to your home directory for both Linux and MacOS.
+The dotfiles are then installed with the old dotfiles copied and given a ".bak" suffix.

 ## Basics
 [Pathogen](https://github.com/tpope/vim-pathogen) is used as the plugin manager